xapian/xapian/xapian-core/docs/deprecation.rst

 .. [#swig] This affects all swig generated bindings (currently: Python, PHP, Ruby, Tcl8 and CSharp)

 .. [#swig2] This affects all swig generated bindings except those for Ruby, which was added after the function was deprecated in Xapian-core.

+.. [#swig3] This affects all swig generated bindings except those for Ruby, which was added after the function was deprecated in Xapian-core, and PHP, where empty is a reserved word.

 .. [#callable] Not clear if replacement works in all SWIG supported languages, so its removal is deferred to release 1.1.0?
 FIXME - check the replacements, and list here: Python is okay.
 To be checked: PHP, Ruby, Tcl8, CSharp